MoHoDu/TouchCamera2DForUnity/README.md

-# TouchCameraForUnity
+# TouchCamera2DForUnity
-Touch-based camera zoom and swipe controller using VContainer and R3.
+Touch-based 2D camera zoom and swipe controller using VContainer and R3.